05sanjaykumar/05sanjaykumar/README.md

 **Shipping AI-powered products that solve real business problems.**

 I am technical generalist and solution architect who can build just an idea into a working SaaS without hand holding.
-Just give me idea or say your problem I will give custom solution, no need hanlding holding.
+Just give me idea or say your problem I will give custom solution, no need hand holding.

 ## Technical Foundation